Setting up filters

 </p>

-If your filter values exists as an attribute, you can use the syntax filter_name[html_attribute]
+If the data you want to filter on exists as an attribute, you can use the syntax filter_name[html_attribute]

 <head>